NicholasBly/Discord-Debloat-Tool/README.md

 TODO: Set up a task scheduler task to run daily to check for a new discord installation and delete the folders automatically.

+TODO: Add feature descriptions for each folder to describe them in detail via hovering over each label.

 ![Discord_Debloat_cZpjLoTMN3](https://github.com/NicholasBly/Discord-Debloat-Tool/assets/73457207/edba13cc-ffe0-4917-9ae8-50ac18d44c2b)